Sertão: Drought Polygon

+Caatinga

+The typical and predominant vegetation in the northeastern Sertão is the Caatinga, characterized by drought-resistant flora composed of herbs, shrubs, cacti and small trees that are twisted, thorny, and have small, deciduous leaves.

 Because the sertão lies just south of the equator, temperatures are nearly uniform throughout the year and are typically tropical, often extremely hot in the west.

 However, the sertão is distinctive in its low rainfall compared to other areas of Brazil.
 Because of the relatively cool temperatures in the South Atlantic Ocean, the Intertropical Convergence Zone remains north of the region for most of the year, so that most of the year is very dry.

 Although annual rainfall averages between 500 mm and 800 mm over most of the sertão and 1300 mm on the northern coast at Fortaleza, it is confined to a short rainy season.
 This season extends from January to April in the west, but in the eastern sertão it generally occurs from March to June.
 However, rainfall is extremely erratic and in some years the rains are minimal, leading to catastrophic drought, while in others rains are extremely heavy and floods occur.
 This variability has caused extreme famines among subsistence farmers in the region, exacerbated by the extreme imbalance of land ownership throughout the sertão.
 The worst of these famines, between 1877 and 1879, was said to have killed over half the region's population.

 In its natural state, the sertão was covered by a distinctive scrubby caatinga vegetation, consisting generally of low thorny bushes adapted to the extreme climate.
 Several species of tree in the caatinga, such as the cashew, have become valuable horticultural plants.
 Most of the sertão vegetation is now substantially degraded as a result of centuries of cattle ranching or clearing for cotton farming.

 Parts of the sertão are recognized as a biodiversity hot-spot because of its unique flora.